 When setting up home Wi-Fi networks, users want to ensure they can stream movies, listen to music, log on to video calls and more with ease.
 It might not be high on their priority list to ensure their network has a strong password, remote administration is disabled or that the router’s firmware is up to date.

 Also, employees use personal devices to access work material and personal social media—and even share devices like a laptop or tablet with several members of their household.
 Thus, if a user interacts with a malicious email on their personal device, it can lead to the compromise of data beyond their personal information and a breach spanning the entire organization.
 This makes it especially important that your end users establish the appropriate safeguards to ensure their network, devices, accounts and data are protected and challenging for cyber criminals to “hack into.”

 Educate users to avoid falling for phishing lures—and to report them

 Users often sift through several emails daily, sometimes at the end of a long workday or while tackling multiple projects, which can increase their chances of accidentally falling for a phishing email.
 Malicious actors know users are distracted and will use social engineering tactics to lure them into taking action to further their nefarious crimes.

 For example, when using emotionally charged language, attackers attempt to stir up “fast” emotions like fear, curiosity, empathy and greed.
-These emotions are labelled as “fast” because they drive humans to act quickly before they have a chance to fully process and think about what is occurring—making it more likely that they will click or take the required action before realising it’s a phish.
+These emotions are labeled as “fast” because they drive humans to act quickly before they have a chance to fully process and think about what is occurring—making it more likely that they will click or take the required action before realizing it’s a phish.

-Take action: Protect your organisation in 2023 by downloading this kit
+Take action: Protect your organization in 2023 by downloading this kit

 The cybersecurity best practices kit from Proofpoint is divided into a three-week program: